numtel/democratic-capital/hierarchy.md

 Each proposal contains a set of transactions that will be invoked if the proposal passes.

+Proposals can reference up to 9 contracts deployed within the proposal with special addresses that are replaced by the deployed instance address when the proposal is invoked. e.g. 0x1111111111111111111111111111111111111111 refers to the first deployed contract.

 ### ElectionsSimple

 The simplest type of elections which specify the proposal duration, passing threshold, and minimum participation percentage at deployment time.